yasarkocyigit/POKEMON-PROJECT/README.md

 # POKEMON-PROJECT
-this is my data science project
+This is my data science project
 In this project i will explain subject and then i will use that explaned subject with the example.

 -MATPLOTLIB